colshrapnel/phpdelusions.net/stackoverflow.md

 Stack Overflow was designed to help programmers two way: by answering questions asked explicitly, and by creating ["a library of detailed, high-quality answers to every question about programming"](https://stackoverflow.com/tour) out of such questions, so people can instantly find an already existing solution for their problem.
 It turned out that, if pursued simultaneously, these two goals are rather contradictory, and greatly impede the achievement of each other.
 I call it the eternal controversy of Stack Overflow.

 If you think of it, a good canonical question should be specicifally shaped, by having it precisely and unambiguosly formulated, supplied with a good informative title, and stripped of all insignificant details.
 But people usually don't ask canonical questions.
 They just have a hot, ad-hoc problem they need a solution for.
-After realizing that, Stack Overflow has started to tighten the rules, asking people coming for help to ask only canonical questions.
+And being overwhelmed by the endless stream of low quality questions, Stack Overflow started to tighten the rules, asking people coming for help to ask only canonical questions.
 But it doesn't seem to work.
 Instead, it leaves everyone confused:

 - People asking questions don't understand why it's forbidden.
 - People willing to help do not understand why it's forbidden to help a fellow human being to get out of a simple confusion.
 And do it anyway, guerrilla-way, even if it takes a long discussion in the comments under already closed question